How to Feed a Mandarin Dragonet: Complete UK Guide (2025)

 Training Mandarin Dragonets to Accept Frozen Food

-Some mandarins can be trained to accept frozen foods — but this should be viewed as backup nutrition, not a replacement strategy.
+Some mandarins can be trained to accept frozen foods but I want to be honest about this, because it's an area where a lot of keepers invest significant effort and end up disappointed.
+Frozen food acceptance should be treated as backup nutrition, not a replacement for live prey.

 £17.45